mitchness/DoorDilemma/README.md

                   WOMAN
          The door closed on me.
 I think I messed up my shoulder.
          Some guy, he saw me coming but couldn't be bothered to hold the door open for me.
-         Short, wiry... kinda hunched.
+         This short, wiry guy... kinda hunched.
 Like a neurotic meerkat.

 (Receptionist and Dentist both freeze.
 Everyone turns.
 Larry’s trying to become one with the chair upholstery.)